Marchegg

-Marchegg (/de-AT/; Marchek; Muriek or Marhek; Marchek) is a town in the district of Gänserndorf in the Austrian state of Lower Austria at the Slovak border formed by the Morava River.
+Marchegg (/de-AT/; Marchek; Muriek or Marhek; Marchek) is a border town in the district of Gänserndorf in the state of Lower Austria in north-eastern Austria. it is situated on the Morava River on the border with Slovakia.
 The town is connected to Vysoká pri Morave via a bike bridge.
-The Marchegg castle is located in the town.
+The town was founded by King Ottokar II of Bohemia in 1268.

+Local landmarks include the Baroque Marchegg Castle, the Gothic-Baroque Saint Margaret church, and partially preserved medieval town walls.